svenEsven/CVinfograbber/README.txt

 ----------------
 1. `cvinfo`: A file created in each subdirectory containing the found URL.
 2. `no_url_dirs.txt`: A file listing directories with no URL found.
 3. `found_urls.html`: An HTML file listing successfully found URLs with hyperlinks.
+This list is separated by which search was used to find the URL, since the year search can be less reliable this allows easier sorting.

 Limitations:
 ------------